Sydney Grammar School: Foundation

-The Sydney Public Free Grammar School opened in 1825 with Laurence Hynes Halloran, born County Meath, Ireland (1765–1831) as Head Master.
-Halloran had operated a private school in Exeter, England, but fled England in 1796 due to debts and after being accused of immorality.
+The Sydney Public Free Grammar School was opened in 1825 by Laurence Hynes Halloran, born County Meath, Ireland (1765–1831).
+Previously, Halloran had operated a private school in Exeter, England, however fled in 1796 due to debts, after being accused of immorality.
 It subsequently emerged that his degrees (in divinity) were self-awarded.
 He eventually returned to Britain but was arrested for forgery and transported to the penal colony of New South Wales, arriving there in 1819.
 He was immediately granted a ticket-of-leave.

-In 1830, Sydney College was founded.
-Sir Francis Forbes, Chief Justice of New South Wales, became president of the college and laid the foundation stone of the present building in College Street on 26 January 1830.
-In 1835, Sydney College opened in this building with W.T.
-Cape as Head Master.
-In 1842 he resigned and was succeeded by T.H.
-Braim.
-In 1850 Sydney College was closed.

 In 1854, Sydney Grammar School (SGS) was incorporated by an Act of Parliament and acquired the land and building in College Street which had been temporarily occupied by the newly founded University of Sydney in 1852.
 It was opened on 3 August 1857, specifically as a feeder school for the university.

-The preamble of the Sydney Grammar School Act 1854 states that:
+The preamble of the Sydney Grammar School Act 1854 states:

 It is deemed expedient for the better advancement of religion and morality and the promotion of useful knowledge to establish in Sydney a public school for conferring on all classes and denominations of Her Majesty’s subjects resident in the Colony of New South Wales without any distinction whatsoever the advantages of a regular and liberal course of education.

 The act provides that the trustees of the school shall consist of twelve persons, of whom six shall be persons holding the following offices respectively: